python/cpython/Doc/library/tempfile.rst

    Otherwise, (the default) the file is opened in binary mode.

-   :func:`mkstemp` returns a tuple containing an OS-level handle to an open file (as would be returned by :func:`os.open`) and the absolute pathname of that file, in that order.
+   :func:`mkstemp` returns a tuple containing an OS-level handle to an open file (as would be returned by :func:`os.open`) and the pathname of that file, in that order.
+The pathname is absolute unless *dir* is a file descriptor.

-   .. audit-event:: tempfile.mkstemp fullpath tempfile.mkstemp
+   .. audit-event:: tempfile.mkstemp fullpath,dir_fd tempfile.mkstemp

    .. versionchanged:: 3.5
       *suffix*, *prefix*, and *dir* may now be supplied in bytes in order to